east-coast-enduro-association/ecea-ui/content/english/events/enduro/23-en-idr.md

 \
 All classes will ride and start at 10AM.\
 \
-AA and A riders will be called to the start of tests first , You can ride checks in any order but must OD the proper amount of laps in each assigned to your class within 3 hours,
+AA and A riders will be called to the start of tests first , You can ride checks in any order but must complete the proper amount of laps that are assigned to your class within 3 hours,